About a third of first day vaccine delivery goal completed - U.S. general says

 AstraZeneca Plc has enrolled 22,000 people into U.S. clinical trials for its vaccine and could submit for emergency authorization as soon as February, Slaoui said.

-Reporting by Carl O’Donnell and Rebecca Spalding in New York and Manas Mishra in Bengaluru; Editing by Bill Berkrot
+Reporting by Carl O’Donnell and Rebecca Spalding in New York and Manas Mishra and Manojna Maddipatla in Bengaluru; Editing by Bill Berkrot and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.